-As we begin to reopen some of waters in Wales members should familiarise themselves with the guidance in Wales issued by the Welsh Assembly and Natural Resources Wales.
+Members should familiarise themselves with the guidance in Wales issued by the Welsh Assembly and Natural Resources Wales.

 Please note: This information is correct at the time of publication.
-Whilst we will endeavour to keep this page up to date.
-You must satisfy yourself that the information provided is the latest available.
+Whilst we will endeavour to keep this page up to date, you must satisfy yourself that the information provided is the latest available.

 The message in Wales is not dissimilar to England in essence it is: